runningwithcoffee/cmp2003project/README.md

 its a small project made by me and 2 of my classmates for our college class cmp 2003.

-its filtering some desired data from a csv file and listing it.
+its filtering some desired data from a csv file.